Arthur Quinlan: Journalism

 Quinlan began working with The Irish Times in 1945.
 He was formerly based at Shannon Airport.
 Shannon is the most westerly airport in Europe and an important fuel stop for both eastward and westward traffic.
-Quinlan would simply start up his 1939 Morris 8 and head for the airport.
+Quinlan would start up his 1939 Morris 8 and head for the airport, using it as an opportunity to interview those passing through.
 He interviewed every United States President from Harry Truman to George H. W. Bush and many Soviet leaders, including Andrey Vyshinsky and Andrei Gromyko.

 He once said,"I interviewed many royals including the Duke of Edinburgh, Princess Margaret, King Michael of Romania and his mother (sic), Queen Maria, King Peter of Yugoslavia, King Zog of Albania, King Ibn Saud, founder of Saudi Arabia, Emperor Haile Selassie of Ethiopia, Queen Wilhelmina and Queen Juliana of Holland and that lovely couple Prince Rainier and his wife, the former Grace Kelly."

-When Captain Charles Lindbergh's son was kidnapped Quinlan interviewed him.
+When Captain Charles Lindbergh's son was kidnapped, Quinlan interviewed him.
 A 4 am interview with George H. W. Bush on the Middle East left U.S. journalists perplexed as to why an Irish 'stringer' had managed to get hold of such a story.

 Quinlan taught Fidel Castro how to make an Irish coffee and was the only western journalist to have interviewed Che Guevara.
 Guevara talked of his Irish connections through the name Lynch.
 He told Quinlan of his grandmother's Irish roots in Galway.
 Later, Che, and some of his Cuban comrades, went to Limerick and adjourned to Hanratty's Hotel on Glentworth Street.
 According to Quinlan, they returned that evening all wearing sprigs of shamrock, for Shannon and Limerick were preparing for the St. Patrick's Day celebrations.

 In his 80s, he retired, declaring he had 'handed in his gun to The Irish Times'.

 Awards and honours

 Quinlan was a "member of honour" of the National Union of Journalists.
 He was recognised in media circles as "Mr. Limerick" and "Uncle Arthur".
-In 1982, he successfully proposed that women be allowed join Shannon Rowing Club, from which they had been banned.
+In 1982, he successfully proposed that women be allowed to join Shannon Rowing Club, from which they had been banned.
 The club's main slipway is also named "Arthur" in his honour.

 Death

 Quinlan died in Limerick in December 2012.
-He would have been 93 the following January.
 A son and two daughters survived him.
 His wife, Vera, died shortly before him.
 Among those regarding him with fondness were Fergal Keane of the BBC.